dotted-labs/ngx-agent-taskflow/README.md

 - **Chat Interface:** You'll see the main `ngx-chat-agent` component rendered, providing a familiar chat UI.
 - **Task Management:** The demo allows you to create multiple chat tasks (conversations).
 Each task appears in a separate tab.
 - **Interaction Buttons:**
-  - `Create Task`: Starts a new chat task and connects it to a _simulated_ agent service (`FakeTaskService`).
-This service provides canned responses, including examples of different message types like "thinking," "context," and a custom tool message.
+  - `Create Task`: Starts a new chat task and connects it to an agent service via SSE.
   - `Clear All Tasks`: Removes all current tasks from the interface.
-- **Custom Tool Component:** The "fake" agent simulation demonstrates how custom data can be rendered within the chat.
-Specifically, it shows an example where a message with type `TOOL_TABLE` renders a custom `MessageTableComponent` to display tabular data directly in the chat flow.
+- **Custom Tool Component:** The demo demonstrates how custom data can be rendered within the chat.
+For example, a message with type `TOOL_TABLE` renders a custom `MessageTableComponent` to display tabular data directly in the chat flow.

 Interacting with the demo provides a hands-on understanding of the library's core features, state management via `TaskListStore`, and the customization capabilities using `ComponentMap`.